jirachidog/Adidas-account-generator/README.md

 - Chromedriver path is to be set in code.
 Please set according to the environment you are on.

-Example Syntax : python dot_trick.py KEYWORD NUMBER_OF_ENTRIES YOUR_DESIRED_NAME.csv
+Example Syntax : python dot_trick.py KEYWORD NUMBER_OF_ACCOUNT YOUR_DESIRED_NAME.csv

 -------------------------------------------------------------------------------------------------------------------------
 INFO: